Introduction

 Green Cards

-The U.S. issues over 1 million green cards, otherwise known as Permanent Resident Cards annually – half go to new arrivals, and half are renewals for expired green cards.
-A green card holder is someone who has been granted permanent residency in the United States, which is the authorization to live and work in the U.S. on a permanent basis.
-A green card holder can apply for U.S. citizenship after living in the U.S. for five years.
+The U.S Citizenship and Immigration Services Department (USCIS) issues over 1 million green cards annually, known as Permanent Resident Cards.
+Half of these go to new arrivals, and half are renewals for expired green cards.
+A green card holder is a person who is authorized to work and live in the United States permanently.
+A green card holder can apply for citizenship after living in the U.S. for five years.

-In FY2023 the U.S. Citizenship and Immigration Services (USCIS) “received 10.9 million filings and completed more than 10 million pending cases- both record-breaking numbers in the agency’s history.”
-This reduced the USCIS backlog by 15%.
+In FY2023, the U.S. Citizenship and Immigration Services (USCIS) “received 10.9 million flings and completed more than 10 million pending cases- both record-breaking numbers in the agency’s history.”
+This accomplishment reduced the USCIS backlog by only 15%.

 Work Visas